-As part of the Literature course, we will also read widely around our texts and explore how
+As part of the Literature course, we will also read widely around our texts and explore how they fit into the social and historical contexts in which they have been written and performed.
+Awarding Body: AQA Qualification: GCSE

-100% exam:

-Paper 1: Shakespeare and

-the 19th Century fiction (1hr

-45 mins - 40%) Analysis of a

-Shakespeare play, Analysis

-of a 19th Century novel
+100% exam: Paper 1: Shakespeare and the 19th Century fiction (1hr 45 mins - 40%) Analysis of a Shakespeare play, Analysis of a 19th Century novel

-Paper 2: Modern Texts and Poetry (2hr 15 mins - 60%) Analysis of a drama or novel Analysis of a collection of poems from an Anthology on Conflict Exploration of an unseen poem
+Paper 2: Modern Texts and Poetry (2hr 15 mins - 60%) Analysis of a drama or novel Analysis of a collection of poems from an Anthology on Conflict Exploration of an Unseen poem

-- To read a wide range of classic literature fluently and with good understanding, and make connections across their reading - To read in depth, critically and evaluatively, so that they are able to discuss and explain their understanding and ideas - To develop the habit of reading widely and often - To appreciate the depth and power of the English literary heritage - To write accurately, effectively and analytically about their reading, using Standard English - To acquire and use a wide vocabulary, including the grammatical terminologyand other literary and linguistic terms they need to criticise and analyse what they read.
+- To read a wide range of classic literature fluently and with good understanding, and make connections across their reading - To read in depth, critically and evaluatively, so that they are able to discuss and explain their understanding and ideas - To develop the habit of reading widely and often - To appreciate the depth and power of the English literary heritage - To write accurately, effectively and analytically about their reading, using Standard English - To acquire and use a wide vocabulary, including the grammatical terminology and other literary and linguistic terms they need to criticise and analyse what they read.